bmurdata/bmurdata/README.md

 ### Hi, I'm Brian Murphy, developer, civic tech and data enthusiast

+   I have full-stack web development experience with Python Flask and MySQL databases, having built a website to assist others in finding NYC Government jobs, with Python Selenium web scraping for data gathering.
+I have also built a sample API as part of a team for an upcoming app.
+Both sites are hosted on Google Cloud Platform, and I am using HerokuApp for designing and building a website for a non-profit focused on community outreach.

 # My major projects

 ## Web Scraping with Web Accessible Deployment